apache/trafficserver/doc/reference/commands/traffic_cop.en.rst

 .. option:: -o, --stdout

-    Print messages to standard output instead of the system log.
+  :program:`traffic_cop` ordinarily logs to syslog, however for debugging purposes, this option causes it to print messages to standard output instead.

 .. option:: -s, --stop